-Join David Rivers for an in-depth discussion in this video Methods for reducing file sizes, part of PowerPoint 2013 Power Shortcuts.
+Join David Rivers for an in-depth discussion in this video Methods for reducing file sizes, part of PowerPoint 2013: Tips, Tricks, and Shortcuts.

 - I can remember going off-site to deliver a presentation where I created a PowerPoint presentation to be delivered over a projector that was attached to a laptop.
 I copied my presentation to the laptop, went to give it, and it wouldn't play.
 The file was too big for the computer I was using.
 That was an issue with file size.
 Same thing if you try to e-mail a presentation, sometimes you'll run into issues where the file size is too big, and you're not allowed to e-mail it.
 Well, there are ways to reduce file sizes here in PowerPoint, and it focuses mainly around the images that might be inserted into your presentation.